Monthly Archives: July 2010

 (see my comments here).

 The occasion for this lauding was the announcement that this week the Scheme made its 400 000th record of artefacts reported by a metal detecting artefact hunter and collector.
-Yet from the point of view of the conservation of the archaeological resource a more important statistic would be the number of items that despite the Scheme ...(MORE ...)
+Yet from the point of view of the conservation of the archaeological resource a more important statistic would be the number of items that despite the Scheme are being dug ...(MORE ...)

 Towards a Bibliography for Looted Antiquities